Coloma Convent Girls’ School and St. Anne’s College share a common heritage.

 Over the years there have been many connections between St. Anne’s and Coloma, never more than today.
 The chapel at Coloma is named after St. Anne, and the statue outside the chapel once stood in a niche above the front door of St. Anne’s College.
 The chapel doors, also from St. Anne’s, were brought to Coloma in 1982.

-The memorial window in the foyer of the chapel is very special indeed.
-As you can see from the picture above, it commemorates the period when St. Anne’s pupils were evacuated to Dunblane, Scotland during the Second World War.
+The memorial window in the foyer of the chapel is very special indeed. it commemorates the period when St. Anne’s pupils were evacuated to Dunblane, Scotland during the Second World War.
 This window was in the entrance hall of the college in Sanderstead until the closure.

 In 1979, the remaining St. Anne’s pupils finished their education here at Coloma.
 St. Anne’s and Coloma shared the same ethics and beliefs . . . and often teachers.
 The last headmistress at St. Anne’s (Sister Mary Gabriel 1964-1979) came to Coloma in the same role.
 (1980-1989).